 Many of the Riders have tactics and weapons that could be considered dirty, even the heroes: Siren can transform into a storm of feathers and Wing Knight can spawn clones of himself.

 Law & Order: Special Victims Unit: In the Season 10 episode, "Crush", Stabler attempts to question an arrogant suspect in a gym in a boxing ring, only for the guy to tell Stabler to wait until he's done.
 Stabler gets into the ring, and the guy to takes a swing at him.
-Stabler dodges it and knocks him down, to which the suspect yells that it was a cheap shot, to which Stabler replies, "I though it was a street fight".
+Stabler dodges it and knees him in the balls, to which the suspect yells that it was a cheap shot, to which Stabler replies, "I though it was a street fight".

 Legend of the Seeker: In one episode, Kahlan is kidnapped and kept in a dungeon.
 She finally escapes after the guards give her a plate of stale bread to eat.
 She takes the metal plate, folds it in half, creating a sharp corner, and stabs her guards with it.
 Stay in the Kitchen does not work on this woman.